Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Introduction

-In the next section we recall the necessary basics on the (A)dS groups and their associated homogeneous (2+1)D spacetimes and 4D spaces of worldlines (i.e.~time-like lines).
+The structure of the paper is the following.
+In the next section we recall the basics on the (A)dS groups in (2+1) dimensions and their associated homogeneous (2+1)D spacetimes and 4D spaces of worldlines (time-like lines).
 Both types of spaces are described in terms of intrinsic quantities (related to group parameters) as well as in ambient coordinates with one and two extra dimensions, respectively, which will be further used in their non-commutative versions.
-By starting from the classical $r$-matrix, that underlies the $\kappa$-deformation, we construct in section 3 the Drinfel'd-double and obtain some preliminary information on the first-order quantum deformation; as a byproduct we deduce the first-order non-commutative spaces.
-On one hand, we find that the three non-commutative relativistic spacetimes share the same (first-order) $\kappa$-Minkowski space (independently of the curvature), and moreover we show that the deformation parameter can be interpreted as a curvature on a classical dS spacetime for the three cases, thus generalizing the results deduced in~\cite{Kowalskia,Kowalskib} for $\kappa$-Poincar\'e.
-On the other hand, we obtain that the first-order non-commutative spaces of worldlines are in fact non-deformed ones, finding a relationship with the non-relativistic (Newtonian) kinematical groups as well.
+By starting from the classical $r$-matrix that generates the $\kappa$-deformation, we construct in section 3 the corresponding Drinfel'd-double and obtain some preliminary information on the first-order quantum deformation, from which first-order non-commutative spaces arise.
+On one hand, we find that at first-order in the deformation parameter the three non-commutative relativistic spacetimes are given by the same $\kappa$-Minkowski algebra.
+Moreover, we show that the deformation parameter can be interpreted as a curvature on a classical dS spacetime for the three cases, thus generalizing the results obtained in~\cite{Kowalskia,Kowalskib} for $\kappa$-Poincar\'e.
+On the other hand, we obtain that the first-order non-commutative spaces of worldlines are in fact non-deformed ones, and a relationship with the non-relativistic (Newtonian) kinematical groups is thus established.

-As an intermediate stage in the search of the quantum (A)dS groups, we firstly compute in section 4 the invariant (A)dS vector fields and secondly the Poisson--Lie structures coming from the classical $r$-matrix.
-These results enable to propose in section 5 the non-commutative (A)dS spaces; these are written in both intrinsic and ambient coordinates.
-The resulting non-commutative spacetimes show how the curvature modify the underlying first-order $\kappa$-Minkowski space, while for the non-commutative spaces of worldlines we find that 2D velocity space remains non-deformed for $\kappa$-Poincar\'e but becomes deformed for the (A)dS cases.
-Hence Lorentz invariance seems to be lost (or somewhat `deformed') when a non-zero curvature is considered.
+As an intermediate stage in the search of the quantum (A)dS groups, we compute in section 4 the invariant (A)dS vector fields and next the Poisson--Lie structures coming from the classical $r$-matrix generating the $\kappa$-deformation.
+These results enable us to propose in section 5 the non-commutative (A)dS spaces, which are written in both intrinsic and ambient coordinates.
+The resulting non-commutative spacetimes show how the curvature modifies the underlying first-order $\kappa$-Minkowski space, while for the non-commutative spaces of worldlines we find that 2D velocity/rapidity space (spanned by the dual coordinates to the boost generators) remains non-deformed for $\kappa$-Poincar\'e but becomes deformed for the (A)dS cases.
+Hence Lorentz invariance seems to be lost (or somewhat ``deformed") when a non-zero curvature/cosmological constant is considered.